isc-projects/kea/doc/sphinx/arm/shell.rst

 .. note::

-   When using this tool with basic HTTP authentication please not forget that command line arguments are not hidden to local users.
+   When using this tool with basic HTTP authentication please keep in mind that command line arguments are not hidden to local users.